 1. Stay in Touch.

-Keep in close contact with your team.
+Keep in close contact with your team because they are the ones implementing the new program.
 What benefits are they seeing?
 Are there aspects they like or dislike?
 What would make their roles easier?

 2. Update Your Leaders.

 Work to keep your leadership team updated on how the curriculum is working.
 Be open about challenges and solutions.
 Point out success stories.

 It’s important to take time to point out specifics about the positive changes the curriculum has made possible.
 It’s also important to acknowledge the effort and achievements of everyone involved—including kids, parents, teams, and leaders.